 Tim Allen Owns a Car That Was Built on the Set of ‘Home Improvement’

-Tim Allen may be best-known for his roles in Home Improvement and Toy Story, but he’s actually a big car enthusiast as well.
+Tim Allen may be best-known for his roles in Home Improvement and Toy Story, but he’s also a big car enthusiast.
 In fact, Allen has actually raced professionally before.
 It’s not surprising then that, like many celebrities who love cars, Allen has a big car collection himself.